-Coronary heart disease (CHD) is caused by a lot of different factors.
+Risk factors

 Things which increase your risk of CHD are called risk factors.

-Some of these risk factors are things you can't change, like increasing age, a family history of heart problem or stroke, or being of a certain ethnicity (CHD is more common in Afro-Caribbean or South Asian communities).
+Some of these risk factors are things you can't change, such as:

+- Increasing age. - Family history of heart problems or stroke. - Ethnicity CHD is more common in Black African, African Caribbean or South Asian communities. - Menopause.

-Other risk factors are to do with health problems or lifestyle, and can be treated.
+Other risk factors are around health problems or lifestyle, and can be treated.
 For example:

-- High blood pressure
+- High blood pressure.

-- High blood cholesterol levels
+- High blood cholesterol levels.

-- Having diabetes or circulatory problems
+- Diabetes or circulatory problems.

-- Smoking
+- Smoking or drinking a lot of alcohol.

-- Being overweight
+- Being overweight.

-- Excessive alcohol intake